Kristian3333/Kristian3333.github.io/_pages/teaching.md

 nav_order: 5
 ---

+•Invited speaker in seminar on How  Large Language Models increase scientific understanding in physics.
+Institute for Mathematics, Astrophysics and Particle Physics  (2023, Nijmegen)

-• Hybrid Workshop on the Philosophy of Large Language Models (Eindhoven, 2023): The Understanding Test
+•Hybrid Workshop on the Philosophy of Large Language Models (Eindhoven, 2023): The Understanding Test

 •SPSP 2022 (Gent): Evaluating Accident Causation Models in Engineering Science.